Ahmed Raza Khan Barelvi: Barelvi movement

+Jamat Raza-e-Mustafa

+Khan founded an organisation Jamat Raza-e-Mustafa, on 17 December 1920 with the aim of progress, unity and religious education of the Ahl-e-Sunnat wal Jamat.

 Death

-Ahmed Raza Khan died in October 1921 (Safar 1340 AH) at the age of 65.
-He is buried in his hometown of Bareilly.
+Ahmed Raza Khan died on 28 October 1921 (25 Safar 1340 AH) at the age of 65.
+He is buried in Bareilly Sharif Dargah.
+Urs-e-Razavi is a 3 day long annual event commemorating his death anniversary.

+Books

-Imam Ahmed Raza Khan wrote several hundred books in Arabic, Persian, and Urdu, including the thirty-volume fatwa compilation Fatawa Razaviyya, and Kanzul Iman (Translation & Explanation of the Qur'an).
+Imam Ahmed Raza Khan wrote several hundred books in Arabic, Persian, and Urdu, including the thirty-volume fatwa compilation Fatawa Razawiyya, and Kanz ul-Iman (Translation and Explanation of the Qur'an).
 Several of his books have been translated into European and South Asian languages.

-Kanz ul Iman (translation of the Qur'an)
+Kanz ul-Iman (Translation of the Qur'an)

-Kanzul Iman (Urdu and Arabic: کنزالایمان) is a 1910 Urdu paraphrase translation of the Qur'an by Khan.
+Kanz ul-Iman (Urdu and Arabic: کنزالایمان) is a 1910 Urdu paraphrase translation of the Qur'an by Khan.
 It is associated with the Hanafi jurisprudence within Sunni Islam, and is a widely read version of the translation in the Indian Subcontinent.
 It has been translated into English, Hindi, Bengali, Dutch, Turkish, Sindhi, Gujarati, and Pashto, and also recently translated into Gojri language by Mufti Nazir Ahmed Qadri.

-Husam ul Haramain
+Husam ul-Haramain

-Husamul Haramain or Husam al Harmain Ala Munhir kufr wal mayn (The Sword of the Haramayn at the throat of unbelief and falsehood) 1906, is a treatise which declared infidels the founders of the Deobandi, Ahl-i Hadith and Ahmadiyya movements on the basis that they did not have the proper veneration of Muhammad and finality of prophethood in their writings.
+Husam ul-Haramain or Husam al-Harmain Ala Munhir Kufr wal-Mayn (The Sword of the Haramayn at the Throat of Disbelief and Falsehood) 1906, is a treatise which declared infidels the founders of the Deobandi, Ahl-i Hadith and Ahmadiyya movements on the basis that they did not have the proper veneration of Muhammad and finality of prophethood in their writings.
 In defense of his verdict he obtained confirmatory signatures from 268 scholars in South Asia, and some from scholars in Mecca and Medina.
 The treatise is published in Arabic, Urdu, English, Turkish and Hindi.